xCDAT/xcdat/docs/faqs.rst

 Some datasets might have data quality issues such as inconsistent floating point values between files or non-CF compliant attributes.
 If data quality issues are present, `xarray`` and ``xcdat`` might not be able to open the datasets.

-You might be able to workaround data quality issues by:
+To open up datasets that have data quality issues, you can try:
 1. Configuring ``open_dataset()`` or ``open_mfdataset()`` keyword arguments based on your needs.
 2. Writing a custom `preprocess()` function to feed into ``open_mfdataset()``, which preprocesses each dataset file individually before joining them into a single Dataset object.